All Episodes

 Far from being the president of peace, far from being the guy that would resolve these issues in 24 hours, as he claimed on the campaign trail, Trump is exacerbating both the war in Gaza and the war with Russia.

-He's gonna get us into a horrific worsening of the genocidal conflict in Gaza, because of course he's married to Netanyahu, and he's gonna get us into World War III with Russia with an exchange of nuclear warheads.
+He's going to get us into a horrific worsening of the genocidal conflict in Gaza because, of course, he's married to Netanyahu, and he's going to get us into World War III with Russia with an exchange of nuclear warheads.

 So don't be surprised when mushroom clouds appear on the horizon, is what I'm saying, because that's what Trump is trying to do.